There are several things to consider when you are searching for the best home theater seating options for your room.

 For example, here is the Seatcraft Venetian row of leather recliners.

 You can see here the row-of-3 version.
-However, you can order these seats in a row of 2 up to a maximum of 6 seats.
+However, you can order these seats in a row of 2 up to a maximum of 6 chairs.

-Made from top-grain leather, this is a great value seating set with plush padding and a full chaise footrest.
-Ideal for stretching right out and enjoying the entertainment.
+This is an excellent value seating set with plush padding and a full chaise footrest made from top-grain leather - ideal for stretching right out and enjoying the entertainment.

 You will usually have the choice of a straight row of joined home theater seating.
 Or, in some cases, you can get them in a curved shape.

-This Latitude Run curved leather home theater row seating is an excellent example of a large, curved row of seats.
+This Latitude Run curved leather home theater row seating is a great example of a large, curved row of seats.

 With generous padding, this seating has push button power reclining for each seat.

-Your choice between a straight and curved design will depend on the layout of your room and what you feel will work best in the space.
+Your choice between a straight and curved design will depend on your room's layout and what you feel will work best in the space.

-A curved row in a long run of seats might give a more intimate feel for everybody that is watching.
+A curved row in a long run of seats might give a more intimate feel for everybody watching.

 In general, a curved row of seats would be best for a large home theater room.
-But, for a smaller room, a straight row should work better.
+But, for a smaller space, a straight row should work better.

 If a full row of individual seats is a little too formal for you, you might want to think about including a loveseat.